cgio/bandcamp-engineer-challenges/README.md

 snakeoil_param=frog&snakeoil_user=gilamonster
 ```

-We can send a POST request programmatically or using a tool such as Fiddler, Postman, etc.
+We can now send a POST request programmatically or use a tool such as Fiddler, Postman, etc.

 Here is a Python example: